rukonuzzamantopu/java/README.md

 ## 🎯 Purpose

-This repository is designed for:
+1.This repository is designed for:

-Students preparing for Java lab exams.
+2.Students preparing for Java lab exams.

-Beginners practicing object-oriented concepts through real examples.
+3.Beginners practicing object-oriented concepts through real examples.

-Learners who want to bridge basic syntax with advanced OOP design.
+4.Learners who want to bridge basic syntax with advanced OOP design.

-By working through these exercises, you will gain a strong foundation in both Java fundamentals and core OOP principles.
+5.By working through these exercises, you will gain a strong foundation in both Java fundamentals and core OOP principles.

 ## 🤝 Contribution

-You are welcome to contribute by:
+1.You are welcome to contribute by:

-Forking the repository.
+2.Forking the repository.

-Creating a new branch for your changes.
+3.Creating a new branch for your changes.

-Submitting a pull request.
+4.Submitting a pull request.

 Contributions can include bug fixes, new examples, or improved explanations.
 ## 🚀 Getting Started